1994benc/visspot-plainlydo/README.md

-# The most simple & sharable TODO list
+# A simple & sharable TODO list

 ## How to run this locally